 Check the publishing open access information page to find out if you are eligible to publish OA in a journal or publishing platform (gold OA), and to make an application for funding.

-- If 'gold' open access is approved by the funder, the output should be published with a Creative Commons Attribution Licence (CC-BY).
+• The proposed journal must support ‘gold’ OA publishing with a Creative Commons Attribution Licence (CC-BY).
 More information on Creative Commons licences.

 Self-archiving (green open access)